 One of the best ways to secure funding for your nonprofit is to implement marketing-savvy nonprofit funding strategies.
 It’s easier to thoughtfully plan how to fund your organization before you run into money problems than to try to come up with funding on the fly if a source falls through or an unexpected expense crops up.

 Get started today by enabling online donations on your organization’s website.
-Then, you can brainstorm marketing and fundraising ideas and begin putting together a funding calendar to get you through the entire year.
+Then, you can brainstorm charity marketing and fundraising ideas and begin putting together a funding calendar to get you through the entire year.